 Here are the recommended frequency ranges:

 - High Frequencies (200kHz and above): These frequencies provide greater detail and are ideal for shallow to medium-depth waters.
-This range would be suitable for crappie fishing in lakes and reservoirs.
+This range would be suitable for crappie in lakes and reservoirs.

 - Medium Frequencies (80kHz – 160kHz): These offer a good balance between detail and coverage area.
 They are versatile and can be used in varying depths.